-LIFE SAFETY CODE - NFPA 101 - 2012 FIRE CODE - NFPA 1 - 2012 INTERNATIONAL BUILDING CODE - IBC - 2012 NATIONAL BOARD OF INSPECTION CODE (NBIC) 2004
+LIFE SAFETY CODE - NFPA 101 - 20152

+FIRE CODE - NFPA 1 - 20152

+INTERNATIONAL BUILDING CODE - IBC - 20152

+INTERNATIONAL EXISTING BUILDING CODE (IEBC) Chapter 4 - 2015

+NATIONAL BOARD OF INSPECTION CODE - NBIC- 2015

+Part 2 - Inspection

+Part 3 - Repair and Alteration 04

 This Code has been designed to minimize any conflict or difference between adopted codes and standards.
-Where there is a conflict between the codes or codes & standards the Life Safety Code (NFPA 101) or Fire Code (NFPA 1) shall apply.
+Where there is a conflict or difference between the codes or codes & standards the Life Safety Code (NFPA 101) or Fire Code (NFPA 1) shall apply.
 Where one code or standard has a requirement and another code or standard does not have a requirement the code or standard with a requirement shall apply.